Out-Licensing Patented Biotechnologies

 This profile is part of a paid investor education campaign.*

-Currently, Lexaria is conducting research on nicotine with the goal of finding a healthier nicotine solution for smokers.
-According to the World Health Organization, there are approximately 1.1 billion smokers across the globe and seven million people of smoking related illness each year.
+Lexaria is also conducting research on nicotine with the goal of finding a healthier nicotine solution for smokers.
+The company has recently signed an investment agreement with Altria Group LLC (NYSE:MO), who intends to provide Lexaria with up to US$12 million in funding for its nicotine research.
+According to the World Health Organization, there are approximately 1.1 billion smokers across the globe and seven million people die of smoking related illness each year.

 Lexaria is led by an experienced management team that holds over 20 percent of the company’s shares.
 Lexaria benefits from the leadership and experience of Chief Legal Officer and Senior VP of Innovation Dr. Edward Ergenzinger brings to the team.
 Dr. Ergenzinger has been a licensed patent attorney for over 15 years.
 He also has a doctorate degree in neuroscience with concentrations in pharmacology and physiology, which will benefit Lexaria as it continues to conduct research into their patented technology.

 - Intellectual property (IP) portfolio consists of over 50 patent application submissions and 10 granted patents.

 - Approximately 90 percent of the revenue generated is from royalty income.

 - Generating revenue by out-licensing patented DehydraTECH™ technology.

 - Positive results in preclinical and clinical research for DehydraTECH™ technology.

 - The largest DehydraTECH™ technology clinical trial in the company’s history is currently underway.